multiversx/mx-sdk-playground/welcome.md

 sc-meta test --path=$CONTRACTS/ping-pong
 ```

-**Note:** some tests may fail due to incorrect paths - not completely handled when creating a new contract based on a template (as of February 2024).
-Make sure to manually fix the incorrect paths in the test files.

 ### Deploying contracts

 The WASM bytecode files can be found in the `output` subirectory of each contract (upon a successful build).